Marinaburkhardt/web_portfolio/README.md

 # 🏗 Architecture

-My webpage is hosted in AWS, and the following diagrams shows how it's implemented:
+My webpage is hosted in AWS, and the following diagram shows how it's implemented:

 <p align="center">
   <img src="./misc/Website.png"/>